elatov/elatov.github.io/_posts/2012-08-11-quick-step-by-step-guide-on-how-to-setup-the-nexus1000v-distributed-switch.md

 	state enabled

 Notice that we have system VLAN set as 1, usually this would be your control and packet VLANs.
 But like I mentioned, this is just for lab purposes.
-Next let&#8217;s create a port-profile of type &#8216;vethernet&#8217;, this port-profile will allow us to put VMs on it.
+Next let's create a port-profile of type 'vethernet', this port-profile will allow us to put VMs on it.
 This will be mode access, since this is where we are going to tag our traffic:

 	switch# conf t